utcs356/sp25/_pages/2_p4_switch_router.md

 2. Implement a routing table
     * P4 task: Define tables and actions.
         * Complete the definition of `table ipv4_route`.
-            * Perform longest prefix matching on dstIP.
+            * Perform the longest prefix matching on dstIP.
             * Upon hit, record the next hop IP address (provided by the controller) in the `metadata meta`'s `next_hop` field using `action forward_to_next_hop`.
             * Upon miss, drop the packet.
         * Complete the definition of `table arp_table`.